ZakMcRae/ZakMcRae/README.md

 #### Learning web development, currently learning Javascript.

-I have most of my javascript repositories hosted on github pages if you want to take a look at them.
-The links are in the about section of each repository.

 Currently using:
 - Python
   - Flask (partly async webframework - website first framework)